mashal99/is601-midterm/README.md

 A video demonstration of the calculator application, showing its key features and functionalities, is available here:

 - **[Video Demonstration Link](https://youtu.be/_SgwREqofa8)**

-## Contributing

-Contributions are welcome!
-Follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make changes and commit (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a pull request.

 ## License